MCreator/MCreator/plugins/mcreator-localization/help/default/sound/weight.md

-This parameter defines the probability that this sound will be chosen to be played among the written sound entries.
+This parameter defines the chance that this sound will be chosen to be played among the written sound entries.